ZoeKogut/DataVisualizations_2024/README.md

 p4_NodeLink should look something like this.
 - Red means that the node is expanded and has children (Internal node)
-- Green means the node is collapsed and has children
-- Blue means the node has no children (Leaf)
+- Blue means the node has no children, or is a collapsed node (Leaf)
 ![image](https://github.com/user-attachments/assets/cd676673-aaf7-4205-95b0-ba604b39f234)